20AhmedRamadan04/TikTok-Automation-BOT/README.md

 Disclaimer

 This tool is provided for educational purposes only.
 The author is not responsible for any misuse of the script.
 Please use it responsibly and in compliance with applicable laws.

-License
-This project is licensed under the MIT License.
-See the selected text, https://github.com/20AhmedRamadan04/TikTok-Automation-BOT/blob/main/LICENSE, file for details.